vespa-engine/blog/_posts/2021-11-11-result-diversification-with-vespa.md

 all(group(journal) max(10) each(max(2) each(output(summary(short)))));
 </pre>

-In the dense retrieval case using nearest neighbor search operator, the number of <em>matches</em> exposed to grouping is limited by the <em>targetHits</em>.
+In the dense retrieval case, using the (approximate) nearest neighbor search operator, the number of <em>matches</em> exposed to grouping is limited by the <em>targetHits</em>.
 This behavior is due to the nature of the approximate nearest neighbor search.
 There is no clear separation between a